suatatan/suatatan.github.io/_posts/2015-04-28-check-a-word-documents-for-a-multiple-keywords.md

 ---
+categories:
+- bilgisayar
+- genel
+date: 2015-04-28
 layout: post
-title: "Check a word documents for a multiple keywords sequentially in a smart way"
-date: 2015-04-28
-categories:
-  - "bilgisayar"
-  - "genel"
 tags:
+- computer
+- english
-  - "computer"
+- excelvba
-  - "excelvba"
+- longread
+title: Check a word documents for a multiple keywords sequentially in a smart way
 ---

 Let’s consider your boss requested check documents more than 100+ item is include key word like “draft” and “temporary” etc. Doing this manually is exhausitive work.
 But there are another method for smart workers:) which avoids iterative tasks.